 Sit down on the floor with your puppy.

-Be sure to have treats in a pouch.
+Be sure to have food handy.

 Handle the pup while he is standing upright on the floor beside you.